rohanraaj2/Disk-Cleanup/README.md

 cd macOS && ./run.command
 ```

-Or double-click `UbuntuDiskCleanup.desktop` on Linux (after copying to desktop).
+Or double-click `UbuntuDiskCleanup.desktop` on Linux or `DiskCleanupGUIApp.app` on macOS.

 ### Windows

 1. Clone or download the repository.
 2. Ensure Python 3 and tkinter are installed.
-3. Navigate to the Windows folder and double-click `run.bat` to launch.
+3. Navigate to the Windows folder and double-click `DiskCleanupGUIApp.lnk` or `run.bat` to launch.

 ---